The Luxury Housing Market in 2020: 6 Trends to Watch

 3. Amenities are just as important as location

-High-end buyers aren’t just looking for a home in a great area, they’re looking for a home that’s surrounded by convenient amenities.
-Elite buyers can find a beachfront home anywhere, but what they can’t find is a beachfront home with a swimmable beach in the front yard, a yacht cove, water sports at the ready, and an 18-hole golf course that’s next door.
-To buyers, amenities – and their proximity to a home – are a big deal.
+High-end buyers are looking for a home in a great area and one that’s surrounded by convenient amenities.
+Elite buyers can’t find a beachfront home with a swimmable beach in the front yard, a yacht cove, water sports at the ready, and an 18-hole golf course that’s next door just anywhere.
+To buyers, amenities – and their proximity to home – are a big deal.

-In 2020, VIP buyers will be more selective in their home choices; opting for residences complemented with favorable amenities.
+In 2020, VIP buyers will be more selective in their home choices.
+They will opt for residences complemented with favorable amenities.

 4. Service and personalization combine

-For high-end buyers purchasing luxury homes in East Cape, personalized service is a requirement.
-When residents walk into the beach club, for example, they want the staff to know their name, seat them at their preferred table, and ask if they’d like their favorite drink before they eat.
+East Cape high-end luxury home buyers require personalized services.
+When residents walk into the beach club, they want the staff to know their name, seat them at their preferred table, and ask if they’d like their favorite drink before they eat.

 5. Customization isn’t optional

 Luxury buyers aren’t looking for cookie-cutter homes.
 They’re looking for homes that are one-of-a-kind.
 It’s not enough to knock out a wall, redo a kitchen, or change the décor.
-This trend will likely drive a lot of new construction buys as homeowners work with a builder or a resort community to create a customized home from the ground up.
+This trend will likely drive a lot of new construction buys.
+Homeowners will work with a builder or a resort community to create a customized home from the ground up.

 6. In-home features that make life easier

-Luxury buyers want amenities outside their door, but they also want amenities in their home.
+Luxury buyers want amenities outside their doors, but they also want amenities in their homes.
 They want the ability to lounge by their pool, host a low-key dinner on the outdoor deck fit with a full kitchen, and utilize home automation.